If you are planning a trip to Dauphin Island, Alabama anytime soon, here are 5 things you need to know!

 We stayed there a whole week.
 While there, we learned a few tricks of the trade that I thought I would share with you.
 These will come in handy in case you are going to spend some time visiting Dauphin Island as well.

 5 Things You Need to Know if You Visit Dauphin Island

 #1 Buy Groceries Before Heading to the Island

-The very first thing we learned when we got to Dauphin Island is that buying groceries is not easy to do ON the island.
-There is a Dollar Store and a convenience store with extremely overpriced food, so if you want groceries you have three options.
+The very first thing we learned when we got to Dauphin Island is that buying groceries is not easy to do.
+On the island, there is a Dollar Store and a convenience store with extremely overpriced food.
+If you want groceries you have three options.

 - Go to Greer's Grocery Mart in Theodore (about 20 minutes from the island) before you get there.